Success in 90-Minute Increments

-A few months ago, I blogged about interval training for writers.
-I referred to the growing body of research on human performance suggesting we’re most productive when we move between periods of high focus and rest, rather than attempting to maintain high focus for long periods of time.
-I’d been strongly influenced by Tony Schwartz’s book, The Way We’re Working Isn’t Working (which is still a favorite).
+In the past, I’ve blogged about “interval training for writers.”
+I referred to the growing body of research on human performance suggesting we’re most productive when we move between periods of high focus and periods of rest, rather than attempting to maintain high focus for long periods of time.
 I wrote that:

 But yesterday I was impatient to get more accomplished and so I scrapped my 90-minute interval plan.
-I worked pretty much straight through the day, with only brief breaks for snacks and letting my family know I was alive.
+I worked pretty much straight through the day.

 And I regretted it.
-By late afternoon, I was completely burnt out.
-I was no longer excited about the project; in fact, I was convinced it was a horrible piece of dreck.
-I felt no enthusiasm whatsoever for the next time I might be able to work on it.
+By late afternoon, I was burnt out.
+I was no longer excited about the project; in fact, I was convinced it wasn’t any good.
+I felt no enthusiasm for the next time I might be able to work on it.
 I never wanted to look at it again.